 The testimony of witnesses

 Some people believe that the lake is haunted because of the disappearance of Delia Mae Parker Young and Susie Roberts.
 The two women disappeared after driving across the Lanier Bridge in 1954.
-There was no physical evidence of their disappearance, only skid marks indicating their car went into the lake.
+There was no physical evidence of their disappearance, only skid marks indicating their car entered the lake.

 The video footage of the accidents